Jaramilloh/Process-Light-Fields-Captured-With-Lytro-Camera/README.md

 # Process-Light-Fields-Captured-with-Lytro-Camera
 This repository contains the source code and materials for processing light fields captured with a First Generation Lytro Camera, the [Light Field Toolbox for MATLAB](https://dgd.vision/Tools/LFToolbox/) (*with [license](LFToolbox0.5/LICENSE.txt) [1]*) is implemented in order to [decode, color correct and rectify](calibration.m) each light field in preparation to [obtain the sub-aperture images](subimgs_extraction.m).
-Also, an [angular spatial light field downsampling](angular_spatial_downsampling.py) code is implemented.
+Also, an [angular light field downsampling](procesamiento_LF.py) code is implemented in order to create a dataset to train a deep neural network.

 Moreover, this repository only contains two captured light fields as examples, the full dataset is avalible at [asdasd](asdasd) [2].